suriyun-production/mmorpg-kit-docs/docs/pages/143-item-drop-entity.md

 ## Make it can be spawned by `Item Drop Spawn Area`

-To make it can be spawned by `Item Drop Spawn Area` you have to make the `Item Drop Entity` to prefab, by drag it to anywhere inside `Project` tab.
+To make it can be spawned by `Item Drop Spawn Area` you have to make the `Item Drop Entity` to prefab, by drag it to anywhere inside `Project` window.

 ![](../images/143/4.png)